Hiltexx/Advanced-Programming-Assignments/README.md

-# Advanced Programming Assignment - 1
+# Advanced Programming Assignment - 11

 ## Question

-Write a C program to analyze time complexities in constant time, linear time and quadratic time.
-Increase the size of input to check the time consumed.
+Design a library system in Java or Python with:

+A base/abstract class LibraryItem (common fields like title, year) An abstract/common method displayInfo()

+Create subclasses such as:

+Book (add author)
+DVD (add duration/genre)

+Your implementation should clearly show:

+Use of abstraction (common structure in base class) Method overriding in subclasses
+Polymorphism using a collection of LibraryItem objects One additional feature: constructor overloading / default arguments OR class/static counter
 ## Files

-- assignment1.c
+- assignment11.java